TIPS FOR CLEANING YOUR VAPE TANK

 Why Cleaning is Important

-Not only will you experience the purest of flavors with a clean tank, but your device will work better overall as well.
+Not only will you experience the purest of flavours with a clean tank, but your device will work better overall as well.
 E-juice with high VG content is thicker than 50/50 blends, so it tends to build up more quickly in a vaporizer tank.
 The gunk from e-juice can block air vents, leading to a malfunctioning device.

 Lastly, the most important reason for cleaning your tank is for health and hygiene purposes.
 Bacteria from your saliva, or anyone else’s for that matter, can get into your tank from the mouthpiece.
-It’s important to thoroughly clean your tank to prevent bacteria buildup, contamination, and illness, especially if you have shared your vaporizer with others.
+It’s important to thoroughly clean your tank to prevent bacteria build-up, contamination, and illness, especially if you have shared your vaporizer with others.

 How to Clean Your Tank

 There are a few different ways to effectively clean your tank.
 For most methods you will need a small bowl and a toothbrush for scrubbing the small parts.
 Before cleaning, disassemble your tank as much as possible to access every surface the e-juice has touched.
-Here are three of our favorite tank cleaning methods:
+Here are three of our favourite tank cleaning methods:

 - Natural Vinegar/Baking Soda.
 Fill a small bowl with pure vinegar OR a baking soda/water mixture and let soak for at least 20 minutes.
 Scrub every part with a toothbrush until clean.
 Rinse each piece thoroughly and let dry before reassembling.
-If using vinegar, rinsing is even more important for ridding the device of any lingering vinegar flavor.
+If using vinegar, rinsing is even more important for ridding the device of any lingering vinegar flavour.
 Vinegar is acidic and is useful for cleaning and disinfecting your device.
 The grittiness of baking soda will help get your tanks sparkling once more.
 Don’t combine vinegar and baking soda unless you want to perform an exploding science experiment.
 Plus, combining the two will create a chemical reaction that produces mostly water, so it will be like cleaning with just water.

 Dish Soap.
 Good old-fashioned dish soap also works well for cleaning vaporizers.
 Just make sure that your tank is made with materials that won’t corrode from dish soaps before using this method.
 For cleaning with dish soap, fill a small bowl with water and dish soap.
 Let the pieces soak and then scrub with a toothbrush.
 Rinse thoroughly and dry before reassembling.